Download the Free 30-MINUTE WEDDING REHEARSAL ESSENTIALS- Here.

 Flower girls and ring bearers are adorable, but they don’t always rehearse well.
 It’s perfectly okay—and often easier—to direct them on the actual wedding day.
 They need only a little guidance, not a full rehearsal.

 🌿 2.
-Start in the Middle (Not at the Beginning)
+Begin in the Middle, Not the Beginning

 -